JonPSmith/EfCoreinAction-SecondEdition/README.md

 1. Install a development tool, either **Visual Studio** or **Visual Studio Code** (VS Code for short).
 If you are new to .NET Core development, then I recommend Visual Studio - here is a link on [how to install Visual Studio](http://mng.bz/2x0T).
 2. You need to install a SQL Server to run any applications and some of the unit tests.
 A SQL Server called `localdb` is installed when you install **Visual Studio on Windows** by choosing the "Data storage and processing" feature (VS Code and Visual Studio on Mac needs more work).
 3. Clone this repo to your local computer.
 See Visual Studio tutorial called [Open a project from a repo](https://docs.microsoft.com/en-us/visualstudio/get-started/tutorial-open-project-from-repo).
-4. Needs to have NET Core 5.0 installed for ASP.NET Core to work.
+4. You need NET 5.0 installed for the code to work.

 Both of these applications can be run from **Visual Studio** or **VS Code**.